DustVoice/DustArch/DustArch.typ

 > pacman-key --populate
 ```

-// #+begin_NOTE
+#NOTE[
   You might also want to add the following lines to `/etc/sudoers`, in order to keep the proxy environment variables alive when executing a command through `sudo`

+  #filesrc("/etc/sudoers")[
 ```
 Defaults  env_keep += "http_proxy"
 Defaults  env_keep += "https_proxy"